fibo/fibo.github.io/_posts/2014-11-25-install-weblogic-12c.md

 drwxr-xr-x.
 8 root     root      4096 Sep 27 02:14 jdk1.7.0_71
 ```

 Get files from [Apache Ant][1] and [Oracle][2] download pages.
-You will need an Oracle account, note also that, WebLogic is licensed **only for development** purpouse.
+You will need an Oracle account: available WebLogic download is licensed **only for development** purpouse.
 For production environment you will need to purchase a license.

 Copy files *apache-ant-1.9.4-bin.zip* and *wls1213_dev.zip* to */tmp* path on target host, for instance *host.example.com* and create folders *weblogic* user will own.